March 27, 2018

 Pooling knowledge also means Heineken can confidently predict the ways different markets interact.
 “We compared similarities and differences between markets,” says Sjoerd, “then developed platforms based on that which we knew would resonate with consumers in different parts of the world.”
 A recent example of that is Heineken’s recent rollout of Radler, or shandy, a light combination of beer and lemonade.

 “Radler has been a fantastic hit,” says Sjoerd.
-“We take local, mainstream brands and add lemon flavour.
+“We take local, mainstream brands and add lemon flavor.
 We began by testing the concept to see if it would resonate with consumers.
 The CMI Fresh system meant that after testing in five or six markets we could be confident that it would be a hit everywhere.
 We were sure it would have potential in every market.
 When you have standardized metrics, you can make that decision based on certain similarities between markets.
 So we stopped the concept testing in order to drive speed, and our main focus switched to taste testing, selecting the best lemon drink to match it with, ready for launch.”

 Now Heineken is looking to deploy lessons from insight management elsewhere in the company by working on standardization across its platforms, so it’s easier to exchange material than it is to spend money making it twice.